 Memory Loss Related to Emotional Problems

 Emotional problems, such as stress, anxiety, or depression, can make a person more forgetful and can be mistaken for dementia.
 For instance, someone who has recently retired or who is coping with the death of a spouse, relative, or friend may feel sad, lonely, worried, or bored.
 Trying to deal with these life changes leaves some people feeling confused or forgetful.

 The confusion and forgetfulness caused by emotions usually are temporary and go away when the feelings fade.
-Emotional problems can be eased by supportive friends and family, but if these feelings last for a long time, it is important to get help from a doctor or counselor.
+Emotional problems can be eased by supportive friends and family, but if these feelings last for more than 2 weeks, it is important to get help from a doctor or counselor.
 Treatment may include counseling, medication, or both.
 Being active and learning new skills can also help a person feel better and improve his or her memory.